RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

             vHead = 319
             vTail = 782

-            # we use the volumes to calculate the SLD's
+            # we use the volumes to calculate the SLDs
             SLDhead = Head / vHead
             SLDtail = Tails / vTail